-In today’s tutorial, we’ll see how to use KWalletManager to create a new wallet while creating and using a GPG key for its encryption.
+In today’s tutorial, we’ll see how to use KWalletManager to create a new wallet and use a GPG key for its encryption.

-KWallet securely stores passwords and other secret information, allowing users to remember only a single password instead of numerous passwords and credentials.
+KWallet securely stores passwords and other sensitive information, allowing users to remember only a single password rather than numerous passwords and credentials.

 Difficulty: ★☆☆☆☆